Annie: Rescued, Adopted, Re-rescued

 Annie was the older of the two and not in very good shape.
 A pretty chestnut colored mare with white lacing on the back, she was afraid and nervous of everything.
 After working with Annie for six months, Cat managed to gentle her and help her overcome her fears.

-In Spring 2018, Annie moved to a horse farm in Georgia.
+In March 2018, Annie moved to a horse farm in Georgia.
 Originally intended to be further trained and then re-homed, the owners fell in love with her and permanently adopted her.
-She had found her forever home.
+We thought she had found her forever home.

 Cheyenne: Surrendered and In-Training